AWS-Security-Portfolio/incident-response/README.md

    - Created a comprehensive playbook and timeline.
    - Added a personal reflection on lessons learned and future automation improvements.

+6. Cleanup
+   - Terminated all test EC2 instances and verified no resources are running.
+   - Deleted custom quarantine and test security groups.
+   - Removed the Lambda function and its associated IAM role.
+   - Disabled GuardDuty and deleted the CloudTrail trail.
+   - Emptied and deleted the S3 bucket used for CloudTrail logs.
+   - Double-checked the AWS billing dashboard to confirm no residual resources or costs.

 ---

 ## Screenshots & Deliverables